Hong Kong leader Carrie Lam: Extradition bill is 'dead' | The China Post

 Leung said that details on future protests would be published at a later time.

-Activist Joshua Wong, who recently left jail for his role in the 2014 Umbrella movement, slammed Lam as a “HABITUAL LIAR” on Twitter.
+Activist Joshua Wong, who recently left jail for his role in the 2014 Umbrella movement, told DW that Hong Kong people have “no trust in Beijing and the Hong Kong government” and he said comments Lam made were “ridiculous lies” and he slammed Lam as a “HABITUAL LIAR” on Twitter.

-The bill “still exists in the ‘legislative programme’ until July next year,” he said.
+“The extradition bill still exists in the legislative program and it will continue to exist until next year July,” he told DW, adding that protests would continue.
+“The threat will continue in the next twelve months.”

 Mass protests